Business overdrafts are a complex, time-consuming and limiting form of finance – is there a better way?

 Remember the last time you were stuck on hold on the phone to the bank, being serenaded by tinny piano music?
 So do we.
 Overdrafts often come with limited customer support, and it can be hard to get through to someone with any knowledge of your business’ situation.

-Invoice finance companies, by contrast, offer advice and dedicated customer support.
+Invoice finance companies, by contrast, offer advice, as well as dedicated customer support.
 There’s also a range of invoice finance providers with tailored solutions for industries like recruitment and construction.

 With invoice finance, the funding limits grow with your turnover.
 So the more you’re making, the more finance you receive.
 This isn’t always the same for overdrafts, the limits on which usually remain static.